-Jackson - It happens every year, a news story about a house fire caused by malfunctioning Christmas lights or decorations.
-Commissioner of Insurance and State Fire Marshal Mike Chaney today encouraged all Mississippians to practice the State Fire Marshal's Office "12 Days of Christmas Fire Safety" to help keep this holiday season safe.
+Jackson - Every year during the holidays, a news story about a house fire caused by malfunctioning Christmas lights or decorations inevitably appears.
+Commissioner of Insurance and State Fire Marshal Mike Chaney is encouraging all Mississippians to practice the State Fire Marshal's Office "12 Days of Christmas Fire Safety" to help keep this holiday season safe.

-Starting Tuesday, December 13, and for 12 consecutive days, the State Fire Marshal's Office will highlight a Christmas Fire Safety tip on the Mississippi Insurance Department Twitter and Facebook pages.
+Starting Wednesday, December 13, and for 12 consecutive days, the State Fire Marshal's Office will highlight a Christmas Fire Safety tip on the Mississippi Insurance Department Twitter and Facebook pages.
 The tips focus on various areas that hold the potential for starting holiday fires.
 Areas covered include decorating, tree trimming and maintenance, entertaining and cooking.

-"We want everyone to have a safe and Merry Christmas this year so Mississippi families avoid the loss of a loved one to fire during the holidays," Chaney said.
+"We want everyone to have a safe and Merry Christmas this year.
+We desire that all Mississippi families avoid the loss of a loved one to fire during the holidays," Chaney said.